-5 DIY Leprechaun Traps for St. Patrick’s Day
+6 DIY Leprechaun Traps to Make for St. Patrick's Day

-Leprechaun traps are basically Elf on the Shelf for St. Patrick’s Day—but they’re way less work for parents.
-These are our favorite DIY Leprechaun traps you can make before the holiday.
+Leprechaun traps are like Elf on the Shelf for St. Patrick's Day—but they're way less work.

-The leprechaun trap is our new favorite St. Patrick’s Day tradition.
-If you’re not already doing this with your family, you’ll want to start after you see these insanely cute DIY leprechaun traps.
-The tradition is similar to Christmas’ Elf on the Shelf, but with way less work for mom and dad.
-Make a trap and set it up the night before St. Patrick’s Day; if you wake up to find gold coins or treasure in the trap, you’ll know you’ve caught a leprechaun.
+The tradition is similar to Christmas’ Elf on the Shelf, but with way less work for mom and dad: Rather than moving an elf to a new location each night, you set up the trap once and leave it up all season.
+The idea is simple: Make a trap and set it up the night before St. Patrick’s Day; if you wake up to find gold coins or treasure in the trap, you’ll know you’ve caught a leprechaun.

 Green Top Hat Leprechaun Trap

 There’s nothing like the promise of free gold to lure a leprechaun to your trap.
-Kellie from The Suburban Soapbox made the top hat out of green poster board and topped it with a pipe cleaner rainbow (complete with cotton ball clouds!) and a black pot filled with gold candy.
+Kellie from The Suburban Soapbox made the top hat out of green poster board and topped it with a pipe cleaner rainbow (complete with cotton ball clouds!) and a black pot filled with gold candy—aka individually-wrapped Rolos ($6, Target).
 We’re loving the addition of the ladder made from green paper straws, too!

 Gold Inside Leprechaun Trap